ATTENTION ADBSS MEMBERS - WE NEED YOU

-The clinic was specifically designed for those who have drawn a sheep permit for 2019 but please feel free to bring any friends who will be helping on the hunt.
-Some of the topics covered included sheep hunting techniques, how to identify a trophy ram, equipment and optics, photographing the hunt, and field care of your ram.
+The clinic is specifically designed for those who have drawn a sheep permit for 2019 but please feel free to bring any friends who will be helping on the hunt.
+Some of the topics to be covered include sheep hunting techniques, how to identify a trophy ram, equipment and optics, photographing the hunt, and field care of your ram.

 In addition to the presentations, representatives from all of the Arizona Game and Fish Department regions, the KOFA and Cabeza Prieta National Wildlife Refuges, the Lake Mead National Recreation Area, and the Bureau of Land Management will be at the clinic to give you some specific information on your particular hunt unit.

 Ram Recognition Banquet